fermisurfaces/IFermi/README.md

 pip install .[tests]
 ```

-Next, the tests can be run in the IFermi folder using:
+The tests can be run in the IFermi folder using:

 ```bash
 pytest